 Learning languages broadens students' horizons about personal, social, cultural and employment opportunities, available in an increasingly interconnected and interdependent world.
 This interdependence requires people to negotiate experiences and meaning across languages and cultures.
-A bilingual or multilingual capability is normal in most parts of the world.
+A bilingual or multilingual capability is considered as standard in most countries of the world.

-At Year 9, students continue the language chosen in Year 8, either in Mainstream or through CLIL options.
-In 2022, Beginners French will be offered for students wanting to study TWO languages.
+In Year 9, students continue the language chosen in Year 8, either in Mainstream or through CLIL options.
+In 2023, Beginners French will be offered to students wanting to study TWO languages (thus keeping the study of either Italian or Japanese and adding French), in view of studying both languages at VCE level.